Allandrow/React-TS-dataTable/documentation/docs/useTable/call-and-arguments.md

 Optional array that allows you to specify the list of options for the number of rows displayed in a page.
 By default the values are `[10, 20, 50, 100]`

+## Demo

+You can find more details on the way theses values are setup and used in the Github repository within the [demo folder](https://github.com/Allandrow/React-TS-dataTable/tree/main/demo).